Psalm 102 – Afflicted, But Full of Trust

 And their descendants will be established before You.”

 a.
-O my God, do not take me away: Overwhelmed by both his sense of great weakness in affliction, and by the sense of God’s greatness and ultimate victory, the Psalmist did the right thing.
+O my God, do not take me away: Overwhelmed by both his sense of great weakness in affliction, and by the awareness of God’s greatness and ultimate victory, the psalmist did the right thing.
 He cried out in prayer, pleading for God’s merciful help.

 b.
-Of old You laid the foundation of the earth: Psalm 102:25-27 are quoted in Hebrews 1:10-12 as the words of God the Father unto God the Son, the Messiah.
+Of old You laid the foundation of the earth: Verses 25-27 are quoted in Hebrews 1:10-12 as the words of God the Father unto God the Son, the Messiah.

 i.
-In the Hebrew text of Psalm 102:25-27 the sense is more that the psalmist says this to Yahweh, but the idea that God Himself speaks these words is more clear in the Greek translation of the Hebrew (the Septuagint), which the author of Hebrews quoted.
+In the Hebrew text of verses 25-27, the psalmist says this to Yahweh, but the idea that God Himself speaks these words is more clear in the Greek translation of the Hebrew (the Septuagint), which the author of Hebrews quoted.

 ii.
-“The epistle opens our eyes to what would otherwise be brought out only by the LXX of verses 23f. (see below), namely that the Father is here replying to the Son, ‘through whom all things were made’.”
+“The epistle opens our eyes to what would otherwise be brought out only by the Septuagint of verses 23f.…namely that the Father is here replying to the Son, ‘through whom all things were made’.”
 (Kidner)

 iii.
 “The writer of the Epistle is not asserting that the psalmist consciously spoke of the Messiah, but he is declaring that his words, read in the light of history, point to Jesus as the crowning manifestation of the redeeming, and therefore necessarily of the creating, God.”
 (Maclaren)